Info

 If you have any questions regarding what to wear, please contact us before your scheduled tour date.

-Yes, for most of our winter snowmobile tours, we have a free shuttle service from Canmore, Banff, Lake Louise, and Field/Emerald Lake to Kicking Horse Resort in Golden, BC, where our tours start.
-Adapting to new Covid-19 standards, masks will be mandatory for the entire time in the vehicle.
+Yes, for most of our winter snowmobile tours, we offer shuttle service from Canmore, Banff, and Lake Louise to Kicking Horse Resort in Golden, BC, where our tours start. $25 per person round trip.

 Please see more shuttle information here.